 Skewer the fruit, only adding as many pieces of fruit as you can dip into the pot.

-Step 2- Make the Hard Candy
+Step 2- Make the Syrup

 The hard crack stage is reached, 300° F so begin testing at 275 F to account for variance in your thermometer.
-This will take about 8 to10 minutes.
+This will take about 8 to 10 minutes.

-Work quickly and allow excess sugar to drip off before setting on a Silpat or piece of wax paper.
+Work quickly and allow excess sugar to drip off before setting it on a Silpat or piece of wax paper.
 The sugar coating should harden almost immediately.

 👩🏻🍳 Expert Tips

 - To clean your pot, pour the excess sugar mixture into a can and throw it away.
-Add water to the pot and bring to boil.
+Add water to the pot and bring to a boil.
 Pour down the sink.
 Repeat 1 to 2 more times to remove all the hardened sugar.

 🔪 Equipment